 Download Melrose Home’s brochure here.

-Access to Art & Play Therapy
+Access to Art & Play Therapy and Counselling

 Family Work & Reintegration

 Our Social Care team work alongside families schools and community agencies on issues affecting their school work and overall well-being, with the objective of eventually returning them to their families, when their home circumstances have improved.

 The aim is to guide and empower families to be more self-sufficient and improve their social circumstances, which would ultimately enable safe re-integration of our residents with their families where they belong, when their home circumstances have improved.